Elijus99/blockchain1/README.md

 # Hash generator

-Program takes any input and turns it into unique 128bit pseudo-random hash.
+Program takes any input and turns it into 128bit pseudo-random hash.
+Hash length can be changed anytime by altering `defaultHash` variable length in `hash.cpp` file.
+Hash value is created by performing various actions on default Hash.
+When this proccess finishes, the hash ends up being composed of various symbols.
+Only symbols with ASCII values of 0 to 127 are included.
+Then those symbols are changed to 0-9 and a-f.

 # How to install (UNIX terminal)
 - `git clone https://github.com/Elijus99/blockchain1.git`